These Elf on the Shelf Cookies Will Be the Stars of Your Cookie Tray

 Elf on the Shelf is a Christmas tradition that’s here to stay.
 This sweet (yet mischievous!) little helper finds his way into homes as the holiday draws near to help Santa sort out who’s naughty and nice.
-See the 12 ways Elf on the Shelf has been caught in the kitchen.
-Pay homage to this rosy-cheeked icon with this stunning royal icing cookie that will put your decorating skills to the test.
-Follow along to learn how these adorable cutouts came to life.
+Pay homage to this rosy-cheeked icon with these stunning royal icing cookies that will put your decorating skills to the test.
+Follow along to learn how these adorable Elf on the Shelf cookies came to life.

 How to Make Santa’s Elf Cookies

 - Elf cookie cutter: This 4-1/2-in. cookie cutter is the perfect size for your Elf on the Shelf cookies.
 You’ll have enough room to comfortably decorate without feeling crunched for space.